sjan/Android-Tutorial-MansionOfMadnessDiceRoller-Part2/README.md

 Android Tutorial - Dice Roller App for Mansions of Madness - Part 2 of 5
 ========================================================================
-Improving on a basic Dice roller app design with visual cues and animation.
+Improving on the basic Dice roller app designed in part 1 with visual cues and animation.

 In this tutorial I'm building:
 -----------------------------